Testing & Analysis

 PPE’s advanced ED testing equipment can pressurize seals of various geometries up to 20,000 psi (13.8 MPa)and can decompress over any desired cycle or time, whilst at a temperature of up to 250°C (482°F).
 Using this equipment, compounds can be developed and tested to overcome this condition, with pressure, temperature and pressure release cycles simulating actual field operation, confirming the performance of seal types and grades before installation.

-With a 3L cylinder, the ED test rig has been designed to meet Total, NACE, NORSOK and Shell test requirements with all temperatures, pressures, gas mixtures and depressurization rates detailed there-in.
+With a 3L cylinder, the ED test rig has been designed to meet Total, NACE and NORSOK test requirements with all temperatures, pressures, gas mixtures and depressurization rates detailed there-in.
 The O-ring carrier insert is interchangeable to allow O-rings to be tested at various squeeze levels, in face and piston geometries.
 This equipment also tests high-pressure sealing capability v’s diametral clearance and back-up ring performance.